wmcmahan/react-native-calendar-events/README.md

 project(':react-native-calendar-events').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-calendar-events/android')
 ```

-- Edit your `MainActivity.java` to look like this:
+- Edit your `MainApplication.java` to look like this:
 ```java
 package com.myapp;